cms-opendata-analyses/HiggsExample20112012/README.md

 git clone https://github.com/cms-opendata-analyses/HiggsExample11-12.git

 ```
-And then follow the instructions
+And then follow the instructions above